 Two were returnees from the United Arab Emirates -- a 26-year-old woman and a 43-year-old man -- who are staying a state quarantine facility in Chon Buri.
 The third case was a male student, 19, who arrived from India and was placed in state quarantine in Bangkok.

 CCSA spokesman Taweesilp Visanuyothin said the CCSA was concerned about a possible resurgence of the virus, as new waves have wreaked havoc in Australia, Hong Kong, Israel and Croatia.

 "We hope to delay [any rebound] as long as we can," Dr Taweesilp said.

 "It would be even better if we have no second wave."

-Dr Taweesilp also assured that health screening procedures would remain as strict as it was prior to the easing of travel restrictions, saying those who tested positive will not be allowed to enter the country.
+Dr Taweesilp also assured that health screening procedures would remain as strict as it was prior to the easing of travel restrictions.